synergy-design-system/synergy-design-system/packages/assets/README.md

 - Create the migration iconsets for Synergy 2018 to 2025 via `pnpm create-migration-iconset`
 - Recreate the license files in the different folders
 - Create [code connect files](https://www.figma.com/code-connect-docs/html) for all icons.
 Please be aware you have to call `pnpm figma-export:icons` in the components package to publish the icons!
+- Create the default export for the SICK 2025 icons located in `src/sick2025/js/index.ts`